Why you can trust The Zebra

 Rare or exotic animals may not be covered under standard pet insurance policies.
 It’s important that you inquire with your insurer about the eligibility of such animals.

-Can you insure multiple pets under the same policy?
+Can you cover multiple pets on the same insurance policy?

 Yes, many pet insurance companies allow multiple pets to be insured under the same policy.
 Most insurers will even off a multi-pet discount, usually around 5-10%.